You know the algorithms behind search engines, which will update regularly and are meant to provide the best results for searchers.

 Social share everywhere

-Seen thousands of websites - blogs, content sites, video and image sites, they offer an overwhelming quantity of “tweet this”, “like company page”, “share this”,”+1”, “pin it”, etc. And most of the time user get irritated and wants to leave the website.
+Seen thousands of websites - blogs, content sites, video, and image sites, they offer an overwhelming quantity of “tweet this”, “like company page”, “share this”,”+1”, “pin it”, etc. And most of the time user get irritated and wants to leave the website.

-What I’m suggesting is give 1 or 2 social share buttons at every bottom of a particular page.
-If your content/product is really worthwhile, definitely you will get a social recommendation from users.
+What I’m suggesting is to give 1 or 2 social share buttons at every bottom of a particular page.
+If your content/product is worthwhile, definitely you will get a social recommendation from users.
 Try this!

 Visual designs are critically important

 Make your content more alive and realistic than dead by adding more next-gen graphics like gif, infographics, statistics, videos, and better typography than writing formal content.